View Transitions

 Cards

 Add/remove cards to the list.
-Has entry/exit animations and also uses view-transition-class
+Has entry/exit animations and also uses view-transition-class.

 Video Zoom

-element bigger while it keeps playing.
+Make a video element bigger while it keeps playing.

 Circle